 To create a brine for sous vide salmon, please do the following:

-- First, create the brine by using a ratio of 1 Tbsp of salt per 1 cup of cold water.
+- First, create the brine by using a ratio of 1 tablespoon of salt per 1 cup of cold water.

 - Next, pour the brine solution into a container that is large enough to fit the fish.

 - Fully submerge the salmon in the brine, and let sit for 30 minutes.

 - Last, gently rinse the fish off with cold water and prepare the salmon for packaging.